Prevailing thermally-pulsing-asymptotic-giant branch stars in the near-infrared rest-frame spectra of distant quiescent galaxies: towards robust galaxy ages and masses: Spectral Corrections and Fits

 \section{Spectral Corrections and Fits}

-The multiwavelength photometric data in the CEERS field were released by \cite{Cox+25} as DR v1.0, including seven JWST/NIRCam filters spanning 1.15-4.44 $\mu$m and seven ancillary HST filters covering 0.435-1.6 $\mu$m.
-Since 17 galaxies, 63\% of the sample, lie within the CEERS/NIRCam footprint, we have obtained photometry covering the range $\sim$0.6-4.44$\mu$m by cross-matching the CEERS DR v1.0 catalog.
-For the galaxies outside the CEERS coverage, we secured photometric measurements by cross-matching with the CANDELS EGS catalog \citep{Stefanon+17}, which includes data from HST, CFHT, and IRAC over the range $\sim$0.6-4.5$\mu$m.
-Following \cite{Lu+25}, we applied an aperture correction to the spectra (see Appendix~\ref{AppendixB}) based on the available multi-band photometry to account for the actual shape of each target.
+Multiwavelength photometric data in the CEERS field were released by \cite{Cox+25} as DR v1.0, including seven JWST/NIRCam filters spanning 1.15-4.44 $\mu$m and seven ancillary HST filters covering 0.435-1.6 $\mu$m.
+Since 17 galaxies, 63\% of the sample, lie within the CEERS/NIRCam footprint, we obtained photometry covering the range $\sim$0.6-4.44$\mu$m by cross-matching the CEERS DR v1.0 catalog.
+For galaxies outside the CEERS coverage, photometry was secured by cross-matching with the CANDELS EGS catalog \citep{Stefanon+17}, which includes data from HST, CFHT, and IRAC over the range $\sim$0.6-4.5$\mu$m.
+Following \cite{Lu+25}, we applied an aperture correction { to each individual spectrum (see Appendix~\ref{AppendixB}),} based on the available multi-band photometry to account for the actual shape of each target.
 This assumes that no strong color gradients are present between the position of the slit and the rest of the photometric aperture.
-After this initial correction, the PRISM spectrum is further corrected to the total galaxy-integrated SED (see Figure~\ref{ext_figB:apr_corr}).
+After this initial correction, the PRISM spectrum is further corrected for the total galaxy-integrated SED (see Figure~\ref{ext_figB:apr_corr}).